-Cash flow from operating activities including changes in working capital for the year totaled SEK -99,911 thousand (-70,639).
-Cash flow from investing activities totaled SEK 0 thousand (0).
+Cash flow from operating activities including changes in working capital for the year totaled SEK -3,057 thousand (-99,911).

-Cash flow from financing activities totaled SEK 83,747 thousand (0).
-Cash flow includes the rights issue that was completed in March and raised SEK 48,490 thousand before issue expenses, which totaled SEK 7,231 thousand, a set-off issue in April of SEK 2,999 thousand before issue expenses, which totaled SEK 113 thousand, and an issue during the last quarter of the year that raised SEK 42,576 thousand before issue expenses, which as of the closing date were SEK 2,974 thousand.
+Cash flow from investing activities totaled SEK 7 thousand (0).
+Cash flow from financing activities totaled SEK 459 thousand (83,747).
+Cash flow the previous year included the rights issue that was completed in March and raised SEK 48,490 thousand before issue expenses, which totaled SEK 7,231 thousand, a set-off issue in April of SEK 2,999 thousand before issue expenses, which totaled SEK 113 thousand, and an issue during the last quarter of the year that raised SEK 42,576 thousand before issue expenses, which as of the closing date for 2022 were SEK 2,974 thousand.